gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 call plug#end()                    " To update &runtimepath and initialize plugin system
 `````

-Once the vimrc is properly configured, restart Vim or reload the vimrc file.
+Once the vimrc is properly configured, restart Vim or reload the vimrc file (make sure that `git` is installed for this to work).
 Finally, run the `:PlugInstall` command to start the installation of `vimtex` plugin.
 Vim-plug will download all the packages directly from GitHub and put them into the `~/.vim/plugged` directory and load them whenever Vim is loaded.
 To update plugins use `:PlugUpdate` command and to remove them use `:PlugClean` command.
 Also, to update vim-plug itself, use `:PlugUpgrade` command.

 # Usage instructions